 Geography will excite your mind, challenge perceptions and stimulate your investigative and analytical skills.
-This is an issues- based approach to studying geography, enabling you to explore and evaluate contemporary geographical questions and issues such as the consequences of globalisation, responses to hazards, water insecurity and climate change.
+This is an issues-based approach to studying geography, enabling you to explore and evaluate contemporary geographical questions and issues such as the consequences of globalisation, responses to hazards, water insecurity and climate change.
 You will be encouraged to make links between different geographical themes, ideas and concepts through synoptic themes embedded in the compulsory content

-You will be required to take part in fieldwork in Y12 which will take place in the UK for approximately 3 days.
-This will cost approx £150-£200 but it depends on the location and the number of students involved.
+Students will be required to take part in fieldwork in Y12 which will take place in the UK for between 2+4 days.
+The cost of this will depend on the length and location of the fieldwork and the number of students on the course.